Gelseyland x ♪ Uma Pyoi! ♪

 What "could" be a strong card if used effectively

-These are not as necesssary but could impact how you decide to play the game.
+These are not as necessary but could impact how you decide to play the game.
 For example if your card has a lot of bonuses from running races, you know an uma who needs to hit a high fan count could benefit.

 • mood effect [≥30%] This is a risky option because if you have a bad mood it will multiply the decrease amount